Philippine Taal volcano: Spectacular images capture impending eruption as half a million urged to evacuate

 — Philippine Red Cross (@philredcross) January 13, 2020

-One of the most awe-inspiring scenes has been of the lightning storms that are now swirling above the Taal as a result of the ash and heat that have spun into the air, as can be seen in the video via The Strait Times, below.
+One of the most awe-inspiring scenes has been of the lightning storms that are now swirling above the Taal as a result of the ash and heat that have spun into the air, as can be seen in the video via the Strait Times, below.

-Other images have captured the lava and ash being spewn up to 9 miles into the air.
+Other images have captured lava and ash being spewed up to 9 miles into the air.

 Philippine authorities have urged a "total evacuation" of nearly half a million people near Manila, after Taal volcano began spewing lave & ashes up to 14km into the air.
 Warnings of a possible explosive eruption have been issued, while flights are suspended at the Manila Airport pic.twitter.com/Az1mIUyfro